Crónicas

 Crónicas ("chronicles") is a 2004 Ecuadorian thriller film, written and directed by Sebastián Cordero.
 The film was produced by, among others, Guillermo del Toro, director of Pan's Labyrinth, and Alfonso Cuarón, director of Children of Men.
 It was screened in the Un Certain Regard section at the 2004 Cannes Film Festival.

-Overview

 Set in rural Ecuador, the movie follows a television journalist named Manolo Bonilla (played by John Leguizamo) as he investigates the rape and murder of children in the area.
 The film also stars Leonor Watling and José María Yazpik as Manolo's producer and cameraman, respectively.
 The film was the official Oscar selection from Ecuador in the Best Foreign Language category.